mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/clusters/creating-konvoy-cluster-azure/index.md

 Now select the preconfigured [Azure Cloud Provider](/ksphere/kommander/latest/operations/cloud-providers/#configuring-an-azure-cloud-provider) to display the remaining options specific to Azure.

 - **Region**: Select the datacenter region to reveal selectable Availability Zones.
-[Azure maintains multiple datacenters per region](azure-regions) to provide redundancy and availability.
+[Azure maintains multiple datacenters per region][azure-regions] to provide redundancy and availability.
 - **VNET Name**: The virtual network name in which to create this cluster.
 - **VNET Resource Group**: The resource group where the Azure assets are assigned.
 - **VNET Route Table**: HELP NEEDED